Isle of Man: Religion

 The predominant religious tradition of the Isle of Man is Christianity, adhered to by 54.7% of the Manx according to the 2021 census.
-At the same time, 43.8% of the population had no religion, 0.5% adhered to Islam, 0.5% to Buddhism, 0.4% to Hinduism, 0.2% to Judaism, and 0.2% to other religions.
+At the same time, 43.8% of the population had no religion, 0.5% adhered to Islam, 0.5% to Buddhism, 0.4% to Hinduism, 0.2% to Judaism and 0.2% to other religions.

-Before the Protestant Reformation, the island had a long history as part of the unified Catholic Church, and in the years following the Reformation, the religious authorities on the island, and later the population of the island, accepted the religious authority of the British monarchy, Anglicanism and the Church of England.
+Before the Protestant Reformation, the island had a long history as part of the unified Catholic Church.
+In the years following the Reformation, the religious authorities on the island, and later the population of the island, accepted the religious authority of the British monarchy, Anglicanism and the Church of England.
 The Isle of Man also came under the influence of Irish religious tradition.
 The island forms a separate diocese called Sodor and Man, which in the distant past comprised the medieval kingdom of Man and the Scottish isles ("Suðreyjar" in Old Norse).
 Nowadays, it consists of sixteen parishes, and since 1541 has been part of the Province of York.

 Other Christian denominations and other religions also operate on the Isle of Man.
 The second largest denomination is the Methodist Church, whose Isle of Man District is close in numbers to the Anglican diocese.
 Then, there are eight Catholic parish churches, included in the Catholic Archdiocese of Liverpool, as well as a presence of Eastern Orthodox Christians.
 Additionally, there are five Baptist churches, four Pentecostal churches, the Salvation Army, a ward of the Church of Jesus Christ of Latter-day Saints, two congregations of Jehovah's Witnesses, two United Reformed churches, as well as other Christian churches.

-The Manx Muslim community has a mosque in Douglas, and Jews also have a history on the island.
+The Manx Muslim community has a mosque in Douglas, while Jews also have a history on the island.
 In 2022, the island's first Buddhist temple was established in Baldrine.